ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

   | Incident | Read, Edit, Create, Owner, Status |
   | Incident Notes | Edit |

 The following SOAR platform guides provide additional information:
-* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _Edge Gateway Deployment Guide_ or _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _System Administrator Guide_: provides the procedure to install, configure and deploy apps.

-The above guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+The above guides are available on the IBM Documentation website at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
 On this web page, select your SOAR platform version.
-On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **SOAR Apps** in the Table of Contents pane.
+On the follow-on page, you can find the _Edge Gateway Deployment Guide_, _App Host Deployment Guide_, or _Integration Server Guide_ by expanding **Apps** in the Table of Contents pane.
 The System Administrator Guide is available by expanding **System Administrator**.

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security, the requirements are:
-* IBM Cloud Pak for Security >= 1.9.
+* IBM Cloud Pak for Security >= `1.8`.
-* Cloud Pak is configured with an App Host.
+* Cloud Pak is configured with an Edge Gateway.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 The following Cloud Pak guides provide additional information:
-* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _Edge Gateway Deployment Guide_ or _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 From the Table of Contents, select Case Management and Orchestration & Automation > **Orchestration and Automation Apps**.
 * _System Administrator Guide_: provides information to install, configure, and deploy apps.
-From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration & Automation > **System administrator**.
+From the IBM Cloud Pak for Security IBM Documentation table of contents, select Case Management and Orchestration & Automation > **System administrator**.

-These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
+These guides are available on the IBM Documentation website at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
-From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.
+From the version-specific IBM Documentation page, select Case Management and Orchestration & Automation.

 ### Proxy Server
 The app **does** support a proxy server.

 ### Python Environment
-Python 3.6 and greater are supported.
+Python 3.6 and Python 3.9 are supported.
 Additional package dependencies may exist for each of these packages:
 * jinja2
 * resilient_circuits>=46.0.0